Rob the Mob Movie

-In this first of a 2-part series, Gary and Aaron reveal it was John Gotti that inspired the Bonnie and Clyde couple made famous for robbing New York City mafia social clubs.
-The story was made into crime film in 2014.
+In this first of a 2-part series, Gary and Aaron reveal that John Gotti inspired the Bonnie and Clyde couple made famous for robbing New York City mafia social clubs.
+The story was made into a crime film in 2014.
 Rob the Mob was directed by Raymond De Felitta and written by Jonathan Fernandez.
-The film stars Michael Pitt, Nina Arianda, Andy García, Ray Romano, Aida Turturro, Frank Whaley, Michael Rispoli and Joseph R. Gannascoli, and is based on a true story.
+The film stars Michael Pitt, Nina Arianda, Andy García, Ray Romano, Aida Turturro, Frank Whaley, Michael Rispoli, and Joseph R. Gannascoli and is based on a true story.
 It was released on March 21, 2014.
-Below is a clip of Tommy Uva forcing the mobster to strip.

 Many people asked why they picked these social clubs and one New York reporter said, “Maybe they were just plain stupid.

 After they got started doing these robberies, the stress took its toll.
 Rosemarie fainted at work after people were passing around a newspaper that contained an article about one of their robberies.
 Tommy would be fired for fighting with Rosemarie at work.